+Data breaches are becoming increasingly more common as a growing number of companies are moving towards storing sensitive customer information on the cloud.
 Imagine reading through your emails and finding a notification from a company you do business with or from your account monitoring service that your information was involved in a data breach.
 Even when we, as consumers, take precautions to protect our data, nothing we do can ever prevent others from inadvertently exposing our data.
 It's a sickening thought to face the reality that information you trusted to be private was exposed for criminals and anyone else to view, save, and distribute.
 It's terrifying to realize that because of the breach, you're much more likely to become a victim of identity theft.

 When an organization who holds your information is breached, it's important to know what steps to take so that you can act quickly and without allowing panic and emotions to cloud your better judgment.

-Here are the steps that you can take to immediately protect your accounts and limit the damage associated with a data breach involving your information.
+Confirm that your data was, in fact, breached.
 An email stating that your personal information was breached doesn't always mean that your information was breached.
 Confusing?
 Let's sort this out: When news of a data breach emerges, criminals are known to pose as the breached company to try and fool people into providing their personal information under the guise that they're verifying their identity to secure their accounts.
 Don't fall for these fake emails.
 Instead, confirm with the breached company through their official website or by calling them on the phone to confirm the breach and confirm that your information was involved in the breach.

 Are you safe online?
 Run a free security scan to find out